jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 ### Mean-shift tracking

-This is an interesting technique, not difficult to implement, but generally with longer runtime.
+This is an interesting technique, not difficult to implement.
+However, it is generally slower.

 My approach is to create 3D histograms for each patch, and use chi-squared test to perform similarity check.